Absolution (1978 film): Plot

-Stanfield finds Arthur and tells him he can take credit for the joke and later, while the two are in chapel, Arthur enters the confessional to tell Fr.
+Stanfield finds Dyson and suggests Dyson take credit for the joke and later, while the two are in chapel, Dyson enters the confessional to tell Fr.
 Goddard that he was a willing accomplice.
 An unseen person then enters, but it is Stanfield's voice that can be heard confessing that this time he really has murdered Blakey.
-The priest refuses to give absolution, fearing another joke, but again goes to the woods where he discovers Blakey's dead body.
-He returns to the chapel, where he hears Stanfield's voice in the confessional expressing a desire to kill again and that Arthur will be the next victim.
-Realising that he cannot tell anyone without breaking the seal of confession Fr.
-Goddard tries to keep an eye on Arthur and Stanfield.
-When he sees the boys heading for the woods, he becomes concerned for Arthur's safety and sets off in pursuit but loses sight of them.
-Later Arthur is not in class, and Fr.
-Goddard questions Stanfield, who claims that while he and Arthur were together earlier, Arthur became unwell and returned to the school.
-In a desperate attempt to find Arthur, Fr.
-Goddard activates the fire alarm but the boy is also absent at the emergency roll call.
+The priest refuses to give absolution, fearing another joke, but again goes to the woods where he actually discovers Blakey's dead body.
+He returns to the chapel, where he hears Stanfield's voice in the confessional expressing a desire to kill again and that Dyson will be the next victim.
+Realising that he cannot tell anyone without breaking the seal of confession, Fr.
+Goddard tries to keep an eye on Dyson and Stanfield.
+When he sees the boys heading for the woods, he becomes concerned for Dyson's safety and sets off in pursuit but loses sight of them.
+Later Dyson is not in class, and Fr.
+Goddard questions Stanfield, who claims that while he and Dyson were together earlier, Dyson became unwell and returned to the school.
+In a desperate attempt to find Dyson, Fr.
+Goddard activates the fire alarm, but the boy is also absent at the emergency roll call.
 Fr.
-Goddard again questions Stanfield and alludes to his confession, but he denies the conversation ever took place.
-Later, in confession, he is heard apologising for denying the murder earlier, saying he wants to keep it to the confessional, and tells Fr.
-Goddard where he has buried Arthur's body.
+Goddard again questions Stanfield and alludes to his confession, but Stanfield denies the conversation ever took place.
+Later, in confession, Stanfield is heard apologising for denying the murder earlier, saying he wants to keep it to the confessional, and tells Fr.
+Goddard where he has buried Dyson's body.

 Fr.
-Goddard goes to the woods again where he finds what appears to be Arthur's leg half exposed in the ground.
+Goddard goes to the woods again where he finds what appears to be Dyson's distinctive leg brace half-exposed in the ground.
 He hears laughter and demands that the boy come out.
 When Stanfield appears, Fr.
-Goddard strikes him in the face, killing him.
+Goddard strikes him repeatedly in the face with the shovel, killing him.
 He then runs back to the chapel and prays for forgiveness, but is interrupted by Stanfield's voice.
-The priest turns to discover Arthur, who tells him how he imitated Stanfield's voice in the confessional and how it was he that killed Blakey, and later moved the body to another site.
-Arthur tells him that he did it out of revenge for Fr.
+The priest turns to discover Dyson, who tells him how he imitated Stanfield's voice in the confessional and that it was in fact he who killed Blakey, and later moved the body to another site.
+Dyson says he did this as revenge for Fr.
 Goddard's cruelty.
 Fr.
-Goddard says he will take the blame for both the killings and asks Arthur's forgiveness.
-Refusing it, Arthur tells him he has the choice of confessing to the killings and going to prison for the crime, or committing suicide, a mortal sin.
+Goddard says he will take the blame for both killings and asks Dyson's forgiveness.
+Refusing it, Dyson tells him he has the choice of confessing to the killings and going to prison (or, more likely, to an asylum since the priest will be unable to explain his motive due to the seal of confession), or committing suicide, a mortal sin.
 Fr.
-Goddard falls to his knees in mortification as Arthur walks away whistling.
+Goddard falls to his knees in mortification as Dyson walks away whistling.